-No, there were no unusual or unexpected high VOC concentrations observed in the monitoring wells or extraction wells associated with the OU III Industrial Park System during 2017.
-However, lower than expected concentrations are being observed in the vicinity of the new extraction wells IP-EW-8 and IP-EW-9.
+No, there were no unusual or unexpected VOC concentrations observed in the monitoring wells or extraction wells associated with the OU III Industrial Park System during 2018.
+Lower than expected concentrations continue to be observed in the vicinity of the new extraction wells IP-EW-8 and IP-EW-9.

-Yes, an analysis of the plume perimeter and bypass well data reveals that there are no TVOC concentrations above the capture goal of the system in 2017 with the exception of well 000-544 which detected a concentration of 54 μ g/L in August but dropped to 5 μ g/L in January 2018.
-The capture zone for the OU III Industrial Park System is depicted on Figure 3.0-1.
-A comparison of the plume from 1997 to 2017 is provided on Figure 3.2.6-7
+Yes, an analysis of the plume perimeter and bypass well data reveals that there are no TVOC concentrations above the capture goal of the system in 2018.
+A comparison of the plume from 1997 to 2018 is provided on Figure 3.2.6-7